hgkim916/hgkim916.github.io/docs/about.markdown

 permalink: /about/
 ---

-I am currently a second-year undergraduate mathematics student at the University of Cambridge.
+I am an undergraduate student at the University of Cambridge reading mathematics.
 Some friends and colleagues in the UK know me as Aaron.

 I grew up in Seoul, South Korea.